Dreadlocks: Africa

 The Yoruba word Dada is given to children in Nigeria born with dreadlocks.
 Some Yoruba people believe children born with dreadlocks have innate spiritual powers, and cutting their hair might cause serious illness.
 Only the child's mother can touch their hair.
 "Dada children are believed to be young gods, they are often offered at spiritual altars for chief priests to decide their fate.
 Some children end up becoming spiritual healers and serve at the shrine for the rest of their lives."
 If their hair is cut, it must be cut by a chief priest and placed in a pot of water with herbs, and the mixture is used to heal the child if they get sick.
 Among the Igbo, Dada children are said to be reincarnated Jujuists of great spiritual power because of their dreadlocks.
 Children born with dreadlocks are viewed as special.
-However, adults with dreadlocks are viewed negatively.
-Yoruba Dada children's dreadlocks are shaved at a river, and their hair is grown back "tamed" and have a hairstyle that conforms to societal standards.
 The child continues to be recognized as mysterious and special.
 It is believed that the hair of Dada children was braided in heaven before they were born and will bring good fortune and wealth to their parents.
 When the child is older, the hair is cut during a special ritual.
 In Yoruba mythology, the Orisha Yemoja gave birth to a Dada who is a deified king in Yoruba.
-However, dreadlocks are viewed in a negative light in Nigeria due to their stereotypical association with gangs and criminal activity; men with dreadlocks face profiling from Nigerian police.
+However, dreadlocks are viewed by some in a negative light in Nigeria due to their stereotypical association with gangs and criminal activity; men with dreadlocks face profiling from Nigerian police.